Profiles in UX Research: Prolific Interactive

 In an internet search both for live broadcasting testing sessions, and remote user testing.

+Nick is a Senior UX Designer at Prolific Interactive in Brooklyn, and works primarily in mobile UX design and research.
 He has led UX on 8 different iOS and Android applications in the last few years.